dbogatic/macro-analyzer/README.md

 All constraint thresholds and scenario probability priors are calibrated against FRED data from **January 1996 to present**.

 1996 was chosen as the start date because:
-- It is the earliest date for which all required series are available (HY spread series `BAMLH0A0HYM2` begins 1996)
+- It is the earliest date for which all required calibration series are available (`BAMLH0A0HYM2` begins January 1996)
 - It falls within the post-Volcker, inflation-targeting monetary policy regime
 - It captures the full dot-com cycle buildup (1996–2000), which is necessary for pre-recession signal calibration

+Note: the free FRED API tier restricts `BAMLH0A0HYM2` to approximately the most recent 3 years for range queries.
+The calibration script uses a full-series fetch which may be subject to the same restriction.
+Re-run calibration with a paid FRED key or substitute the Baa–10y proxy series for full historical coverage.

 ### Recessions included
 Calibration uses NBER recession dates (`USREC` series) with the following treatment: